Will Cuba pay for the confiscated properties? Claims resurface amid the regime's crisis

 In 2019, the regime published an article in the official newspaper Granma where it attempted to discredit the plaintiff and referred to Babún as a "mercenary."

-The United States Department of Justice has certified 5,913 valid claims, with an estimated value of between 8.5 and 10 billion dollars including accrued interest at an annual rate of 6%.
+The United States Department of Justice has certified 5,913 valid claims, with an estimated value of between 8.5 billion and 10 billion dollars including accrued interest at a rate of 6% per annum.

 The ten largest claims—from companies such as Cuban Electric Company, ITT, ExxonMobil, and Starwood Hotels—total nearly 960 million dollars.

-Additionally, it is estimated that there are between 200,000 and 300,000 additional claims from Cuban Americans who were Cuban nationals at the time of the expropriations, a group that the Cuban proposal explicitly excludes, which has generated frustration within the Cuban American community.
+Furthermore, it is estimated that there are between 200,000 and 300,000 additional claims from Cuban-Americans who were Cuban nationals at the time of the expropriations, a group that the Cuban proposal explicitly excludes, which has led to frustration within the Cuban-American community.

-In March 2026, statements by President Donald Trump prompted more than 500 families to file claims through the company 1898 Compañía de Recuperaciones Patrimoniales, according to reports on the surge of claims following Trump's statements.
+In March 2026, statements from President Donald Trump prompted over 500 families to file claims through the company 1898 Compañía de Recuperaciones Patrimoniales, according to reports on the surge of claims following Trump's statements.

-The expert Jordi Cabarrocas from that same company has proposed alternative formulas such as monetary compensations or land swaps without evictions, taking advantage of available land that the regime has not developed.
+The expert Jordi Cabarrocas, from that same company, has proposed alternative formulas such as monetary compensation or land swaps without displacements, taking advantage of available land that the regime has not developed.

-"No one will be evicted," Cabarrocas declared in March 2026, ruling out scenarios of massive physical restitution.
+"Nobody will be evicted," Cabarrocas declared in March 2026, ruling out scenarios of mass physical restitution.

-The central legal framework is the Title III of the Helms-Burton Act of 1996, suspended for decades and reactivated by the Trump administration in May 2019 and again in January 2025, which allows lawsuits in U.S. federal courts against companies that "traffic" in properties confiscated in Cuba.
+The central legal framework is the Title III of the Helms-Burton Act of 1996, which was suspended for decades and reactivated by the Trump administration in May 2019 and again in January 2025.
+This law allows lawsuits to be filed in U.S. federal courts against companies that "traffic" in properties confiscated in Cuba.

 The Supreme Court of the United States held oral hearings on February 23, 2026, in two key cases: Havana Docks Corp. v.
 Royal Caribbean Cruises and Exxon Mobil Corp. v.
 Corporación Cimex, S.A., with a final ruling expected before June 2026 that could redefine the scope of claims under Helms-Burton.